Solving non-Markovian Stochastic Control Problems driven by Wiener Functionals: Introduction

-Discrete-type schemes for the optimal value (\ref{INTROpr1}) driven by CNM-SDEs-BM were studied in the context of G-expectations by Dolinsky \cite{dolinsky} and also by Zhang and Zhuo \cite{zhang2}, Ren and Tan \cite{ren} and Tan \cite{tan}.
+Discrete-type schemes for the optimal value (\ref{INTROpr1}) driven by CNM-SDEs-BM were studied by \cite{dolinsky}, \cite{zhang2}, \cite{ren} and \cite{tan}.
 In \cite{zhang2,ren}, the authors provide monotone schemes in the spirit of Barles-Souganidis for fully nonlinear path-dependent PDEs in the sense of \cite{touzi2} and hence one may apply their results for the study of (\ref{INTROpr1}).
 Under elipticity conditions, by employing weak convergence methods in the spirit of Kushner and Depuis, \cite{tan} provides a discretization method for the optimal value (\ref{INTROpr1}).
 Convergence rates are available only under strong regularity conditions on the value process (\ref{valueINTR}) (see \cite{zhang2}) or in the state independent case \cite{dolinsky,tan}.

+Recently, a dynamic programming principle for stochastic Volterra equations was proved by \cite{viens}, by extending the framework of \cite{dupire} to a more general setting involving fractional Brownian motions and related processes.
+See also \cite{wang}.
+Infinite-dimensional Riccati-type equations associated with Linear-Quadratic control problems driven by linear stochastic Volterra equations were derived by \cite{jaber1,jaber2}.
+In this direction, we also drive attention to the early works by \cite{Hu1} and \cite{duncan}.